Explore Courses

 What are the sections of ACT?

 The ACT exam has four sections– English, Math, Science, and Reading.
-The four sections are marked out of 36 points each, with 1 as the lowest and 36 being the upper limit.
+The four sections are marked out of 36 points each, with 1 being the lowest and 36 being the upper limit.

 Study Master Programs in USA